yavnolib/omd/README.md

 # AAA first task
 # About
 This repository is about the free use of chatgpt technology using various telegram bots.
-As an example of efficiency, we consider the option of adding a story about a duck that went to a bar to drink various drinks.
+As an example of efficiency, we consider the option of adding a story about a poor duck that went to a bar to drink various drinks.
 By answering interactive questions you can influence the course of the story that chatgpt comes up with.

 # Run
 To run this code on your computer, install pytelegrambotapi and telegraph.